Director Cheatle Resigns And State Police Testimony

 So I appreciate your careers and everything you've done.

-In a town that I have lived, this spot is a place I've been at many, many, many times.
+In a town that I have lived this spot is a place I've been at many, many, many times.

-Uh I just cannot understand why we didn't act when we knew there was something wrong.
+I just cannot understand why we didn't act when we knew there was something wrong.

 At the very least, they could have taken President Trump off the podium, and some of the other activity after that never would have taken place.

-So thank you for for having me.
+So, thank you for having me.

-You just want to yeah, bro.
+You just wanted, yeah, bro.

 Thank you so much for being here.